 The Law does not contemplate a situation of discrimination on the basis of sex whereas it specifically deals with sexual harassment in the workplace.

 – Adv.
-Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner POSH at Work & Adv.
+Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner Child Safety at Work & Adv.
 Vatsal Chorera – Legal & Compliance